sminagil/KORONA.pos-Client-ScannerScale/README.md

 - Java 1.7 or higher
 - KORONIX 1.6 or higher (currently there is no Windows or MacOSX support)
 - KORONA Point of Sale Client version 1.73 or higher
-- ScannerScale must be Datalogix Magellan 8500xt (or similar)
+- ScannerScale must be Datalogix Magellan 8500xt (or similar, see step three for 8200 and 9500)
 - Device must be connected with a single serial cable (USB or dual cable is not supported)
 - Scanner must be setup to append a TAB after each scan code